Free Shipping

 Assessment

-Cover the beer with your hand and swirl the glass to release the aroma.
+The best way to evaluate solvent-like estery flavours in cider caused by ethyl acetate is as follows.
+Cover the sample with your hand and swirl the glass to release the aroma.
 Remove your hand and take a single long sniff.
 Repeat as necessary.

 Amount of flavour per capsule